it-vecherka/jnoid/README.md

 Afterwards we join all the streams collecting values from all of them.

 It's going to be a complex stuff.
-It has to listen to the source stream and spawn the streams, joining their unfolds.
+It has to listen to the source stream and spawn the streams, joining their subscribes.
 It'll also have to terminate properly.
 The 'and' conditions of termination of the resulting stream is:

 * Source has ended.